Houdini-1ncen/Houdinis-Script/README.md

 Midnight lua api: https://midnight-docs.vercel.app/gta/lua/classes/pointer

+## Inspiration:
+**What started off as a personal issue of myself with a borken feature is what lead to all of this, I could've never imagined taht this script would reach such dimensios**

+**It all started with a script for just myself, but i quickly came to realize that many people were experiencing the same issues as I so i began to publish my little script which only consisted of a nightclub loop and some other small features.
+I began to expand the script slowly but surely, my focus was on recovery options hence the previous name: Houdinis Magic Recovery, ik pretty edgy but i liked it at that time.
+As the Script got bigger I changed the name and added alot more variety and expanded into other fields of GTA5 modding, I added teleportation options, new recovery methods, a miscellaneous tab, unlock options, various different lobby but mainly chat focused features and a vehicle tab.
+I was soon running out of ideas so i shifted my focus towards optimization and debugging. **

 ## **Feature List for Houdinis Script v3.2.1**
 ## Lobby
   - Let's Sing (choose from 4 songs)